it-innovation/sam/doc/invocations.rst

 Note that you need to handle the case where `a = null` too (a caller without any reference to pass could still call the method with a null argument).

-.. function:: GroupByArgAt(?Method, ?Pos)
+.. function:: GroupByArgAt(String method, int Pos)

    Invocations of this function should be aggregated in groups based on the values passed in argument number ?Pos (starting from zero).

-.. function:: GroupByArgCase(?Method, ?Value, ?Context)
+.. function:: GroupByArgCase(String method, Object value, String context)

    Defines which values map to which contexts.

 Low-level control
 -----------------

-.. function:: newObject(?Object, ?Invocation, ?ChildType, ?NewObject)
+.. function:: newObject(Ref object, String invocation, String childType, Ref newObject)

    Aggregate all new objects of type `Type` created by `Object` the context `Invocation` into a single object `NewObject`.
 For example::